moliver28/research-handbook/content/handbook/marketing/digital-experience/localization.md

 1. Techology: The engineering review process, and integration with other tools
 1. People: Project management, including flow and organization

 ### How Engineering kicks off a translation request

 Engineers can kick off the translation process by [creating a new issue using the localization template](https://gitlab.com/gitlab-com/localization/issue-tracker/-/issues/new?issuable_template=localization-request) in the [Localization Issue Tracker project](Localization Issue Tracker).
 This eventually leads to an item being created in

 Note that the source language's content must be completed for this to go through.
 Given that it takes them between 5-7 days to translate, communicate that with your stakeholders before commiting to work.
 As a general rule, content should be completed before the start of an iteration to give ample time for translations and LQA.

+### When should pages become translated?
+Is it possible to release pages in multiple languages?

+We are not at a mature enough spot to release in multiple languages.
+In our current state, we struggle between the increased lead time for translators, more complex QA process across languages, and alignment between different teams.
+We are firing off translation request *after* the page is live in english.
+This is to avoid back and forth between content and localization.

 #### Best practices when building marketing pages to support internationalizaion